categories

 If you prefer learning through visual demonstrations, check out our Lightroom editing tutorial on YouTube.
 It’s a great way to see these techniques in action and follow along step-by-step.

-Lightroom vs. Lightroom Classic
+Lightroom vs. Lightroom Classic: What is the Difference?

 Lightroom and Lightroom Classic are both part of Adobe's suite of photo editing tools, but they serve slightly different purposes.
 Lightroom (often referred to as Lightroom CC) is a cloud-based app that allows you to edit photos on multiple devices seamlessly, making it ideal for photographers who need flexibility and access from anywhere.
 Lightroom Classic, on the other hand, is a desktop-focused application designed for those who prefer a traditional, more robust editing workflow.